Max's Digital Garden

 Items are ready for the garden website when:

-- you've previewed the note for spacing etc (reading mode)
+- you've previewed the note for formatting etc (reading mode)

 - you added the publish property to the page